MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Private Distribution Learning with Public Data: The View from Sample Compression. [[paper]](https://arxiv.org/abs/2308.06239)
+  - Shai Ben-David, Alex Bie, Clément L. Canonne, Gautam Kamath, Vikrant Singhal.
+  - Key Word: Public-Private Learning; Sample Complexity.
+  - <details><summary>Digest</summary> This paper explores the problem of private distribution learning using public and private data.
+The study shows that the learnability of a class of distributions is related to sample compression and list learning.
+The results include recoveries of previous findings for Gaussians and new bounds for mixtures of Gaussians.
+The paper also demonstrates the necessity of a certain number of public samples for private learnability of Gaussians.

 - SoK: Privacy-Preserving Data Synthesis. [[paper]](https://arxiv.org/abs/2307.02106)
   - Yuzheng Hu, Fan Wu, Qinbin Li, Yunhui Long, Gonzalo Munilla Garrido, Chang Ge, Bolin Ding, David Forsyth, Bo Li, Dawn Song.
   - Key Word: Data Synthesis; Differential Privacy.